ginstrom/paladin-novel/chapters/12_paladins-rise.md

 "A paladin of Alanyi.
 Her champion in a world that has forgotten her light."

-The words hit the crowd like a physical blow.
+The words hit the crowd like a rock in a pond.
 Some gasped, others fell to their knees.
 Gond heard someone whisper a prayer, another person sob with what sounded like relief.

 "Forgotten her light?"
 Gond asked.
 "What do you mean?"